GauravSinghThakur/linuxgitmsr-viz/README.md

 This Project is meant to Visualize the commit Propagation in the super-repository of Linux (Linus Torvalds) in 2012.

+## Client code
+For now, almost all the client side code is in `index.html` file.
+It has the JS and the d3 Library implementation code as well as the front-end stuff in AngularJS.
+Since it's a SPA(Single Page Application), the server just loads this file.

 ## Running the server

 1) Open `server.js` and start the app by clicking on the "Run" button in the top menu.